MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 The callable is precisely what's called and run by Q#.
 However, it requires a few more additions to comprise a full `*.qs` Q# file.

-All Q# types and callables are defined within *namespaces*, which the compiler can then open individually
+All Q# types and callables (both those you define and those intrinsic to the language) are defined within *namespaces*, which provide each a full name that can then be referenced.

-Firstly, the [`H`](xref:microsoft.quantum.intrinsic.h) and [`MResetZ`](xref:microsoft.quantum.measurement.mresetz) operations actually belong to the [Q# Standard Libraries](xref:microsoft.quantum.qsharplibintro).
+For example, the [`H`](xref:microsoft.quantum.intrinsic.h) and [`MResetZ`](xref:microsoft.quantum.measurement.mresetz) operations are found in the [`Microsoft.Quantum.Instrinsic`](xref:microsoft.quantum.intrinsic) and [`Microsoft.Quantum.Measurement`](xref:microsoft.quantum.measurement) namespaces (part of the [Q# Standard Libraries](xref:microsoft.quantum.qsharplibintro)).
-To be available for use, their respective *namespaces* need to be opened.
-All Q# callables and types (both those you define and those intrinsic to the language) are defined within namespaces.
-To access them, the compiler needs to be made aware of which namespaces to open.
+As such, they can always be called via their *full* names, `Microsoft.Quantum.Intrinsic.H(<qubit>)` and `Microsoft.Quantum.Measurement.MResetZ(<qubit>)`, but always doing this would lead to very cluttered code.

+Instead, `open` statements allow callables to be referenced with more concise shorthand, as we've done in the operation body above.
-So, the full Q# file containing our operation consists of defining our own namespace, opening the namespaces for the callables our operation uses, and then our operation:
+The full Q# file containing our operation would therefore consist of defining our own namespace, opening the namespaces for those callables our operation uses, and then our operation:

 ```qsharp
 namespace NamespaceName {